juanzamorai/intracluster-filtering/README.md

 ## Installation Instructions

-We recommend creating an environment with Python version 3.10.9 for the installation of the library.
+It is necessary to use Python version 3.10.9 for the installation and proper functioning of the library.

 ### Step 1: Create a New Environment

-First, create a new environment
+First, create a new environment with Python version 3.10.9.

 ### Step 2: Install Git